jpz95/auth0-spa-js/README.md

 **Note**: This fallback mechanism does still require access to the Auth0 session cookie, so if third-party cookies are being blocked then this fallback will not work and the user must re-authenticate in order to get a new refresh token.

-### Advanced options

-Advanced options can be set by specifying the `advancedOptions` property when configuring `Auth0Client`.
-Learn about the complete set of advanced options in the [API documentation](https://auth0.github.io/auth0-spa-js/interfaces/advancedoptions.html)

 ## Support + Feedback

 For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/jpz95/auth0-spa-js/issues).